omarcostahamido/PVM/README.md

 ### Examples

-Navigate to the `examples` folder and open the `examples.maxproj` file.
+On the control machine, navigate to the `examples` folder and open the `examples.maxproj` file.

 A series of quick examples appear listed on the Max project window.

-Patch `#00.maxpat` serves as an index of the examples provided, for more information about Max see [here](https://github.com/omarcostahamido/PVM/wiki/The-workflow-in-MAX).
+Patch `#00.maxpat` serves as an index of the examples provided.
+For more information please see the wiki page [here](https://github.com/omarcostahamido/PVM/wiki/Examples).

 ## Helpful links